tiepdotme/samwize.com/_posts/2015-09-02-how-to-host-a-website-on-github-pages.markdown

     @       192.30.252.154              A (Address)
     www     yourusername.github.io.
 CNAME (Alias)

+For my configuration, I want both `example.com` and `www.example.com` to go to the website.

-Note: The **CNAME (Alias)** record is for the subdomain **www**, if you are configuring for a subdomain.
-If you configuring for a root doamin, then you can omit it.
+Note: The **CNAME (Alias)** record is for the subdomain **www**.
+It can be omitted if you are using only the root domain.

 The CNAME is pointing to your github username, not the project name.
 GitHub will determine which project it is for via the CNAME file.

+In the case where you are configuring for only a subdomain eg. blog.example.com, then in your `CNAME` file you will have `blog.example.com`, and you only need to have the CNAME Alias (no need A Address).

 Wait for the DNS changes to propagate.

 Or check with `dig example.com +nostats +nocomments +nocmd` if changes are propagated.

 That's it.
 With GitHub Pages, you can host as many projects/websites as you want, for free!